 Tenured and tenure-track Cornell faculty are eligible to apply for these grants irrespective of their college or school of origin.

 The grant’s general objective is to promote interdisciplinary research and education of internationally engaged faculty across Cornell.
 We are particularly interested in proposals that:

 - Include at least five Cornell faculty from different disciplines and at least two Cornell colleges/schools;

 - Create networks and platforms for international studies that connect scholars from across the university and around the world;

 - Approach global issues with a holistic, global vision which simultaneously takes into account the unique perspectives of diverse societies, interests, and values;

-- Generate new knowledge that addresses key economic, environmental, social, cultural, and political problems in the world;
+- Generate new knowledge that addresses key economic, environmental, social, cultural, or political problems in the world;

-- Have long-term, discernable benefits to international studies at Cornell and produce better policies, better practices, and better thinking at Cornell and around the world; and
+- Have long-term, discernable benefits to international studies at Cornell and produce better policies, practices, and thinking at Cornell and around the world; and

 - Conform to the highest academic standards.